Lake Argyle, An Inland Sea

 A hydro-electric power plant supplies power to Kununurra and the nearby Argyle Diamond Mine.
 It’s a clever use of available resources.

-Argyle Diamond Mine is one of the world’s largest producers of industrial diamonds and the largest producer of natural coloured diamonds.
-An open cut mine, it started in 1985.
+Argyle Diamond Mine was one of the world’s largest producers of industrial diamonds and the largest producer of natural coloured diamonds.
+An open cut mine, it started in 1985 and closed in late 2020.

 It’s ironic that Patsy Durack spent considerable sums of money and resources opening up the short-lived Halls Creek goldfields, when he was in fact sitting on one of the richest deposits of diamonds ever discovered.